marjcobero/100daysofcode/README.md

 # 100 DAYS OF CODE
 The popular 100 days of code challenge.
-In this challenge, i'm focusing on practicing my skills to grow as a developer.
+In this challenge, i'm practicing my skills to grow as a developer.

 # This challenge's objectives
 * Building 100 projects in 100 days to practice my skills in Python and to learn more technologies